Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Robustness to Model Approximation

-In this subsection, we consider the average cost criterion and bound the performance loss incurred by applying a policy that is optimal with respect to an \textit{approximate} MDP.
-As in Subsection \ref{averagecontinuitysection}, we first consider the minorization approach, and then the vanishing discount factor approach.
+In this subsection, we consider the average-cost criterion and bound the performance loss incurred by applying a policy that is optimal with respect to an \textit{approximate} MDP.
+Theorem \ref{upperbound3acoe} follows the minorization approach, assuming both kernels satisfy a minorization condition.
+Theorem \ref{vanishingproof2} builds on the vanishing-discount approach in Theorem \ref{vanishingproof1}, assuming compactness and Lipschitz regularity conditions.